-We sell our products in the semiconductor market, which has been highly cyclical.
+The economic environment could have a material adverse impact on our business and revenue.
+An international "trade war" could negatively impact the economic environment.
+We sell products in the semiconductor market, which has been especially cyclical.
 We cannot predict the timing, strength, or duration of any economic slowdown, recession, semiconductor-industry slowdown, or subsequent recovery.
-The economic environment could have a material adverse impact on our business and revenue.